uibcdf/action-build-and-upload-conda-packages/README.md

 ## Requirements

 In addition to define the workflow to use this action in the '.github/workflow' directory of your repository.
-There is a thing you have to solve: an anaconda token to authorize the access to your conda repository or organization.
+There is a thing you have to solve: an Anaconda token to authorize the access to your conda repository or organization.

 ### Anaconda token as GitHub secret

-In order to upload a package to your anaconda user or organization, you have to define an anaconda api token.
+In order to upload a package to your anaconda user or organization, you have to define an Anaconda API token.
 There are two ways you can easily do it.
 From the command line you can execute:

 ```bash
 # In case of uploading to a user profile